chintanavs/Data-Visualization-with-Django/README.md

 # Data-Visualization-with-Django

-Flexmonster is used for Charts and Ajax is used to send data from database to Flexmoster
+Developed using Flexmonster for displaying Charts and Ajax which is used to send data from database to Flexmonster.

 To run this project:
 1. Goto file directory and open the terminal